inakiabt/walkie-talkie/README.md

       }
     }

-then you can run the tests
+Now you can finally run the tests.

     gulp test